MohamedBassem/godge/README.md

 4- Currently a single goroutine executes the submissions sequentially.
 It would be nice to run multiple submissions in parallel.
 [Easy Fix]

+##Contribution
+Your contributions and ideas are welcomed through issues and pull requests.

+##License
+Copyright (c) 2017, Mohamed Bassem.
+(MIT License)

+See LICENSE for more info.